 The easiest, and usually the most expensive, option is to hire a moving company and let them take care of the details.
 Using a moving company for a cross-country move can cost almost $5,000 on average, and that can increase with the addition of fuel costs, fees, and insurance.

-The benefit to shelling out so much dough up front is that you are only responsible for getting yourself and your family to your new home.
+The benefit to paying more upfront is that you are only responsible for getting yourself and your family to your new home.
 The moving company takes care of the rest, which can be a significant relief if you’re short on time or are looking at the prospect of trying to maneuver your couch up three flights of stairs in your new apartment building.

 If you’re hiring movers, one way to cut down on cost is to pack and unpack your stuff yourself.
-If you are hiring movers, go off of personal recommendations, make sure to read reviews, and get a few different quotes before deciding on a moving company.
+Asking for personal recommendations, reading online reviews, and getting a few different quotes before deciding on a moving company can help you get the best company for your needs.

 If hiring movers isn’t in the budget, there are still plenty of options to ensure your beloved record collection arrives safely across the country.
 If you don’t have any big furniture to move, you may be able to get away with shipping your goods and hopping on a plane with just your essentials.